 If you have a passion for plants and would like to capture their essence using close observation and detail, then you will enjoy this course.
 Taught by three experienced and enthusiastic tutors, you will be introduced to a variety of materials, media and skills needed to produce a botanical illustration.

 We cater for both beginners and students wishing to further develop their skills.
 We find that having a mix of beginners and more experienced painters who can share their knowledge is advantageous to all.

 Starting in September, each monthly session will focus on a particular aspect of botanical Illustration from observational drawing, mixed media and watercolour.
 Practical demonstrations of techniques, followed by simple exercises and one-to-one tuition will give you the confidence and skills to learn and improve.
 We aim to provide a structured day in a friendly and relaxed atmosphere.

-Anyone joining the course for the first time (who is not currently a member of the BSBA) will automatically be enrolled as a free BSBA membership for the duration of the course.
+Free BSBA Membership – Anyone joining the course for the first time (who is not currently a member of the BSBA) or continuing for a second year will automatically be enrolled as a BSBA member free of charge for the duration of the course.
 See Membership tab for further details of our monthly meetings.

 Will there be homework?

 Occasional homework assignments will be given to complete work started in class.
 These will not be formally assessed, although a group show and discussion may be used to build and share experiences.
 Some sessions may require students to prepare drawings or collate visual references prior to a specific class, or to work towards producing an assignment in their own time.

 - Keeping a sketchbook/journal (new students will be issued with an A3 sketchbook)

 - Contemporary composition and design in botanical art